mattstreet16/Final-Project/README.md

     o	A very popular algorithm used to predict sports outcomes
 #### Training the Machine Learning Model

+•	We split the data into training and testing  datasets, the 75/25 ratio that is the standard was used and will allow us tp train the data without overfitting

 •	We defined our feature sets by graphing the most important features

 Heatmap of feature importance: